LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   oriented programming principle: "develop in terms of interfaces and functionality instead of concrete implementation details".

-  In NavalPlan for each DAO class exist an interface class `IXXXDAO`.
+  In NavalPlan for each DAO class there is an interface class `IXXXDAO`.
 Models always use these interface classes.
 Spring framework instantiates a class for each interface type and injects it in the corresponding variable.